josempi/Developing_Data_Products/README.md

 This is a geospatial graphical plot, using the Leaflet Open Street Map functionality, that allows the observer to select magnitude ranges, color schemes, and the map zoom in/out function using the mouse or the +/- button.

+Use this link to run the RStudio presentation:  http://rpubs.com/josempi/397320

 Use the link below to run the interactive study.
 Shiny App Link: https://datast0r.shinyapps.io/Worldwide_Seismic_Activity/